conduitl/csv_lesson/README.md

 # Spreadsheet Automation with Node File System
-#### A guide for those interested in learning how a little code can speed up their workflow
+#### A guide for those interested in learning a little code to speed up their workflow